 Besides these successes in improving surrogate model quality, their application in an optimization process proved to be more difficult.
 In detail, time consumption of Co-Kriging proved to be too large in case of a 5-Dimensional optimization problem.
 On the other hand, Co-Kriging was still successful in the case of a 2-Dimensional problem formulation.
+The core issue here is the trade-off between computational effort of the objective function (ADM1) and the surrogate-model optimization procedure.
+Should the optimization be subject to tighter time-constraints or a more expensive objective function, Co-Kriging based optimization may be profitable even in the higher-dimensional case.
+This depends on the kind of control problem to be solved in practice.

 Apart from that, the integration of cheaply available data was shown to be very profitable.
-That is, all tested methods profited from using a coarse representation of the target function to generate a promising initial solution.
+That is, all tested methods benefited from using a coarse representation of the target function to generate a promising initial solution.
 Using this initialization method, a simple Downhill Simplex method was shown to be as efficient as the more complex model based approaches.
 This comparison does however require to be investigated in more detail.
 Since Downhill Simplex, with a fixed start point, is completely deterministic, while the model-based approaches are not, the comparison does not provide any information on statistical significance.
-Without a fixed starting point, the surrogate-model-based approaches proved to be much more efficient than the Simplex method.
+Without a fixed starting point, the surrogatemodel-based approaches proved to be much more efficient than the Simplex method.
 Summarizing, detailed answers to Question (Q-2) were presented in this study.